Sonic the Hedgehog: The Movie: Part 2

-Cast
+Voice cast

 Production and release

 The OVA series was produced by Studio Pierrot, Sega Enterprises and General Entertainment under the supervision of Sonic Team, Yuji Naka and Naoto Ohshima.
-It is directed and storyboarded by Kazuho Ikegami, with Mayori Sekijima handling the story structure, Masashi Kubota writing the scripts, Tsuneo Ninomiya designing the characters and Mitsuhiro Tada composing the music.
-Both episodes feature an ending theme "LOOK-ALIKE," composed and arranged by Tada and written and sung by Riyu Konaka.
-The OVA was originally distributed by Taki Corporation in Japan on a rental-only basis between January 26 and March 22 before being released for retail sale on May 31, 1996.
+It is directed and storyboarded by Kazutaka Ikegami, with Mayori Sekijima handling the story structure, Masashi Kubota writing the scripts, Tsuneo Ninomiya designing the characters and Mitsuhiro Tada composing the music.
+Both episodes feature the ending theme "Look-alike," composed and arranged by Tada and written and sung by Riyu Konaka.
+The OVA was distributed by Taki Corporation in Japan on a rental-only basis between January 26 and March 22 before a retail release on May 31, 1996.

 ADV Films announced they had licensed the OVA series at Project A-Kon 9, which took place in May 1998.
-It was dubbed in English and released as a single direct-to-video film titled Sonic the Hedgehog: The Movie on VHS and DVD on September 7, 1999, to coincide with the international release of Sonic Adventure for the Dreamcast.
+It was dubbed in English and released as a single direct-to-video film under the name of Sonic the Hedgehog: The Movie on VHS and DVD on September 7, 1999, to coincide with the international release of Sonic Adventure for the Dreamcast.
 It was later re-released on DVD on January 13, 2004.
 Due to ADV Films being dissolved and its assets being spun off into Section23 Films and Sentai Filmworks, both releases are now out of print.

-Commercial performance
+Discotek Media attempted to license the show for Blu-ray release in North America.
+However, Sega was unable to locate key documents related to the OVA's music or voice actors.

+Reception

-In the United States, it reached number 7 on the Billboard video sales chart and number 6 on the Billboard kids' video sales chart.
+In the United States, the OVA reached number 7 on the Billboard video sales chart and number 6 on the Billboard kids' video sales chart.

-Critical reception

 The March 1996 issue of the DieHard Magazine gave the OVA a positive review stating that "all in all, the artwork looks amazing, plus it's an O.V.A., so the artists have been given quite an extensive budget.
 The animation is much cleaner than you could ever expect from a TV show, but the characters on-screen presence is what really makes Sonic so cool.
 It's like playing the game, but in anime form.
 After the U.S. Sonic cartoon has been canceled, this anime is definitely a good choice."

-Henry Gilbert of GamesRadar approved of the concept of a colorful, fast-paced anime adaptation of Sonic, noting the fights between Sonic and his evil counterpart, Metal Sonic, as "cool."
+Henry Gilbert of GamesRadar approved of the concept of a colorful, fast-paced anime Sonic, noting the fights between Sonic and his evil counterpart, Metal Sonic, as "cool".
 This is unfortunately accompanied by "scenes of slapstick humor, anime cliches, and childish voice acting" as well as the "perpetually annoying" Sara.
 Chris Shepard of Anime News Network praised the OVA for its non-traditional action and said it was "good for Sonic fans".
 He called the English dub poor, and said the story "strayed from the video games a little too much" and it was "very basic".

-John Sinnott of DVD Talk remarked "it didn’t really pull me in at any time."
+John Sinnott of DVD Talk said "it didn't really pull me in at any time".

-Fan project

-In 2020, 3GI Industries, who had previously created Shrek Retold, released Sonic Rebuilt, a recreation of the film by over 200 artists.